Cio Cio San

 diminished the immediacy and freshness of her portrayal.

-(Catherine Reese Newton, The Salt Lake Tribune, October, 2014)
+(Catherine Reese Newton, The Salt Lake Tribune)

 -